imsofial/NIC-project/readme.md

 ## 📌 Project Description

-This project aims to classify brain tumors from MRI scans using Spiking Neural Networks (SNNs).
+This project aims to classify brain tumors from MRI scans using **Spiking Neural Networks (SNNs)**.
 We explore the effectiveness of SNNs compared to traditional Convolutional Neural Networks (CNNs) for image classification.
-The goal is to evaluate whether SNNs provide advantages in terms of accuracy and computational efficiency.
+The goal is to evaluate how SNNs perform in terms of accuracy and efficiency when applied to medical imaging.
 ---

 ## 🔧 Technologies & Tools